 Parses MySQL and translates ADQL to MySQL.

-Processing of MySQL queries is done by first creating an instance of the MySQLQueryProcessor class
+Parsing and processing of MySQL queries can be done by creating an instance of the MySQLQueryProcessor class

 from queryparser.mysql import MySQLQueryProcessor qp = MySQLQueryProcessor()